 Upon graduating from IED, Annabelle received her first bridal gown client, Sian.
 She also made the bridesmaids' accessories, and from there, viola, the aisle to bridal wear opened up.
 Since then she has personally accessorised many brides, bridesmaids, flower girls, guests and even the groom and his groomsmen too.
-In 2016 she married her Spanish love in Spain, and couldn't resist the temptation to break all the usual bridal wear design traditions while designing her own dress.
+In 2016 she married her Spanish love in Spain, and loved every minute of breaking all the usual bridal wear design traditions while designing her own dress.

 In the European summer of 2016, Annabelle decided to combine all of her loves and talents and launch her own jewellery, bridal and costume design label.
 Everything is made by hand by Annabelle, in her Madrid studio, from high quality materials of which many she has collected from mountain tops, exotic beaches, vast deserts and hidden back alleyways over the years traveling.
-She strives to make one offs, limited editions and custom made pieces and limited editions, because in a world of global fast fashion, it's hard to find something that is essentially, you.
+She strives to make one offs, limited editions and custom made pieces, because in a world of global fast fashion, it's hard to find something that is essentially, you.
 Annabelle wants the world to change their destructive shopping habits and buy pieces that they really love and will wear for many seasons and hopefully pass down.